celiason/fantasy-football-chat/readme.md

 ![](figures/transaction_type_yearly_count.png)

+## Prompt engineering

-## Connecting the database to a LLM
+I wanted to connect my database to a LLM so that we could ask some interesting questions.
+For example:

-I might want to connect an LLM to SQL database.
-I did this using langchain.

-Sample questions we could ask the LLM:
 1. What are some sample trades I could make?
 2. Who is the best of all time?
 3. Who makes the most trades?
 4. Show me a graph of points.
 5. How often does the person with the most points win it all?

+I might want to connect an LLM to SQL database.
+I did this using langchain.

+The first version worked ok, but the chatbot often misunderstood the question I was asking and either failed to return anything or hallucinated and gave a ridiculous answer (e.g., shane won 900 games in a season.. which is impossible).

+To solve this problem, I decided to create SQL views that have summarized data and more accessible names (with fewer many-to-many relationships).
+For example, I created a `slots` view that has NFL players on a given manager's roster for each week and year.
+I also created a `standings` view that has the records for each manager in each year.
+By only providing these views and the context of the column names, I was able to greatly improve the accuracy of the AI.

 ## Understanding league engagement